 - Crema de Verdura – creamy soups of vegetables

 - Paella de Verduras – paella made out of vegetables

 A little tip I still want to give you: It happened to me a couple of times, that I ordered something vegetarian and it had tuna in it.
 Some places do consider fish vegetarian.
 If that is important to you check the ingredients of a dish.
-So there won’t be bad surprised afterwards!
+So there won’t be a bad surprise afterward!
 If you seriously consider moving or living in Spain you should be aware that many Spanish dishes contain meat.